ritterim/rimdev-blog/README.md

 1. [Install Jekyll](http://jekyllrb.com)
 2. Fork the [RIMdev blog](https://github.com/ritterim/rimdev-blog/fork)
 3. Clone the repo you just forked.
+4. Run `npm install` in the cloned folder.
 7. **Remember to compile your assets files with Gulp.**

+## Tests

+Tests are ran with `npm test`.
+Currently, this is a spelling check of posts.
+This can done interactively as well with `npm run check`.

 ## Creating posts